rawitat/gtypist_lessons/programming_quotes.typ

 S:I fear that new object-oriented systems may suffer the fat of Lisp, in that :they can do many things, but the complexity of the class hierarchies may :cause them to collapse under their own weight.

+*:OOP_10
+I:Alan Kay
+S:Java is the most distressing thing to happen to computing since MS-DOS.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU